charveey/goodreads_miner/README.md

 ## Features

-- Retrieve book URLs from a Goodreads list page
+- Fetch books from a single list or multiple lists
-- Extract detailed information about books using BeautifulSoup
+- Generate a CSV ready for import into Goodreads
 - Save scraped data into CSV files
-- CLI interface via `uv run` for easy execution
 - Unit tests covering edge cases and file handling

 ---